-The Photography of Brad Hill
+Natural Art Images The Photography of Brad Hill

-his one is it - our first ever 10-day Great Bear Rainforest SUPER VOYAGE!
-For 2022 we've extended our "normal" Summer in the Southern Great Bear Photo Op trip by an extra day to give us MORE time in the Great Bear.
-This means we can visit more photographic locations and have more route options than ever before.
-As always, our "targeted" subjects will include Grizzly Bears, Black Bears, Humpback Whales, Sea Otters, possibly coastal Gray Wolves and Spirit Bears, landscapes and seascapes, and more.
+Back for 2023 - my second ever 10-day Great Bear Rainforest SUPER VOYAGE!
+By extending past Summer in the Southern Exploratory Photo Adventures by an extra day we have even MORE time in the Great Bear.
+This means we can visit more photographic locations and have more route options.
+As always, our "targeted" subjects on this photo tour will include Grizzly Bears, Black Bears, Humpback Whales, Sea Otters, possibly coastal Gray Wolves and Spirit Bears, landscapes and seascapes, and more.
 And, we'll do all this while traveling into the depths of the Great Bear Rainforest aboard a classic and spacious 70-foot wooden schooner, the Passing Cloud.